 If you’re working on a newer website that doesn’t have a lot of links yet, simply enter another website from your industry into the search bar.
 Then, take the list of their top competitors and look for all of the backlinks in your niche that you can go after.

 Using the table, it’s easy to check out the content on your competitor’s website that attracted the most backlinks.
-This will help if you need ideas for your link building campaign or simply to build out your website to cover more topics.
+This will help if you need ideas for your link-building campaign or simply to build out your website to cover more topics.
 Having a high number of backlinks means that the content is valuable and trusted among Internet users and other websites, so this is the type of content you should plan to have on your website.

 The full report button will lead you to the Backlinks Indexed Pages Report.